Sage-Bionetworks/recover/src/lambda_function/s3_event_config/README.md

 #### Launching in development

 Run the following command to create the lambda stack in your AWS account.
-Note this will also create the lambda s3 to glue IAM role stack as well:
+Note this will also create the lambda event config IAM role stack as well as well as any other dependencies of this stack:

 ```shell script
 sceptre --var namespace='test-namespace' launch develop/namespaced/s3-event-config-lambda.yaml